Breaking Down Daily Carb Intake For Diabetics

 In diabetes, when you eat is almost as important as what and how much you eat.
 For people suffering from diabetes, it is advisable to eat the same amount of carbohydrate at the same time every day as it helps keep your blood sugar levels in the normal range.
 If you don’t eat enough carbohydrates at the right time, your insulin dose can cause your blood sugar levels to drop.
 Whereas, if you eat too much carbohydrate at the wrong time, you might not have enough insulin in your body to keep your blood sugar levels in check.

-However, before you make any drastic changes to your diet, it is important to consult your doctor or a dietician to figure out a meal plan that helps manage your diabetes.
+However, before you make any drastic changes to your diet, it is important to consult your doctor or a dietician for meal planning to help you manage your diabetes.